makersacademy/CV/README.md

 Adept with managing the design process: breaking down processess and systems into components, to better understand how the whole fits together; building out step-by-step to achieve a goal, in a way others may easily follow; and gathering the relevant information to inform these two elements effectively.

+* At CTM, I designed and implemented a full refactor of our in-house SEO Tooling.
+I also helped restructure the inheritance architecture of our CMS page types to better implement AMP pages in our solution.

 * At **King's College Hospital** (KCH), automated an inbox filing system to manage a high volume of emails, reducing time spent on this task significantly and allowing productivity improvements for other tasks.

 * Also at KCH, built a SQL script to work around an occasional bug in the user-management system, which meant new users were not always imported into the user database properly.